 First impressions count and as such your business card delivers a marketing message which is important and which immediately creates that first impact of your brand, business and yourself.
 An effective business card can make all the difference.
 All too often many businesses and their respective representatives, whoever they may be within the hierarchy of the organisation, present business cards which portray the wrong image and lack that professional edge.
 Business card design rules aren’t complicated, at Minuteman Press Bristol we can offer you design advice and print your business cards for you.

 Initially, it is worthwhile understanding what it is you want to achieve from your business card.
-Delivering contact details is the key element; however the business card should also reflect your brand and create the right impression.
+Delivering contact details is the key element; however, the business card should also reflect your brand and create the right impression.

 The reality is that the process of creating an effective business card can be simplified by following five simple rules.

-Make it Stand Out
+Make Your Business Card Stand Out

 An effective business card should stand out from the crowd.
 With the sheer number of cards that one individual may obtain over a period of time, making your card stand out is critical to success.